Pick the one you want most

 Treatment

 As with many sleep disorders, delayed sleep-wake phase disorder is very treatable.
 Often, it can be treated by making lifestyle changes to promote better sleep.
-There are a few different treatments that may be recommended to treat delayed sleep phase syndrome.
+There are a few different treatments that may be recommended as part of a comprehensive treatment plan to treat delayed sleep phase syndrome.

 Good sleep hygiene involves creating a comfortable sleep environment and forming healthy sleep habits.
 Good sleep hygiene can help those with delayed sleep-wake phase syndrome maintain a normal sleep schedule and fall asleep at the right time.
 Let's look at some good sleep hygiene habits to form: